huphtur/huphtur.github.io/_posts/2013-08-20-netsuites-ridiculous-security-questions.md

 intro: yes

 ---
 [Netsuite](http://netsuite.com/) is pretty powerful app but the UI and UX are seriously stuck in 1996.
-Some of these questions are pretty ridiculous...
+Some of their security questions are pretty ridiculous as well...

 ![nutsweat](/images/nutsweat.jpg)